modelcontextprotocol/java-sdk/docs/design/2026-07-28-spec-support.md

 **Decision.** `_meta` envelope injection (client) and extraction/validation (server) happen once, in the session/handler layer — never per request record.

-Every modern request must carry `io.modelcontextprotocol/protocolVersion`, `io.modelcontextprotocol/clientInfo`, and `io.modelcontextprotocol/clientCapabilities`, and may carry `io.modelcontextprotocol/logLevel`.
+Every modern request must carry `io.modelcontextprotocol/protocolVersion` and `io.modelcontextprotocol/clientCapabilities`; per the changelog, clients **SHOULD** — not must — also send `io.modelcontextprotocol/clientInfo` (the SDK always does), and may carry `io.modelcontextprotocol/logLevel`.
+Server-side validation is calibrated to exactly that: a missing `protocolVersion` is rejected by the router, an absent `clientCapabilities` is read as the empty capability set, and an absent `clientInfo` is simply absent — never a rejection.
 Threading these through ~20 request records would be an enormous, repetitive change and would put protocol concerns in data types.

 Instead: